fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 The error *...
 Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
 Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
-You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.
+You can try to increase the connection timeout in the connection settings of FullEmail, for when the email server is really slow.

 The error *...
 Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.